Updated on September 10th, 2021

 Know Adjusting to an Empty Nest Gets Easier with Time

-One of the most important things to remember when you adjust to an empty nest is that it does get easier with time.
-Just like any other major life transition, having your child head off to college feels odd at first.
+One of the most important things to remember when you adjust to an empty nest as a college parent is that it does get easier with time.
+Like any other major life transition, having your child head off to college initially feels bizarre.
 It will affect your usual patterns, and you’ll miss seeing them around.

-All of this is normal, but you will get more comfortable with your empty nest.
+All of this is totally normal, but you will get more comfortable with your empty nest.

 As you grab your new life by the horns, you might find that any anxieties you may have had melt away.
-Plus, watching your child progress into adulthood and make it on their own is a marvelous thing to see.
+Plus, watching your college freshman progress into adulthood and make it on their own is a marvelous thing to see.

 Both you and your student are starting a new adventure, so it’s a time filled with excitement and possibility.
-Think of all of these things you will both get to experience now that you have an empty nest.
-A new life awaits for you both, but it’s still a journey you will always get to take together.
+Think of all these things you will both experience now that you have an empty nest.
+A new life awaits you both, but it’s still a journey you will always get to take together.

-There is also a lot of advice out there for parents struggling with an empty nest.
-Some of the books listed below are filled with heart-warming, feel-good stories that can leave you inspired, while others will talk specifically to your current situation.
+There is also a lot of advice for parents struggling with an empty nest.
+Some of the books listed below are filled with heart-warming, feel-good stories that can leave you inspired, while others will speak specifically to your current situation.

 Check out some of these favorites books for empty-nesters below: